subrotoice/next-basic/README.md

 - Only download content of the user page, Not any other files, font, css etc
 - Pre-fetches links that are in the viewport
 - Caches payload of pages on the client cache.
-It exist for one session and clear when a full page reload.
+It exist for one session and clear when a full page reload.<br>
   **Build app and test**

 ```bash